 - Stay up to date with the latest laws that are relevant to policies you wish to create/update (such as meal and rest break laws by state).

-When it comes to writing a company policy, it’s important to ensure that you tick all the boxes and include all details that both the employer and employee should follow.
+When talking about how to write a policy for your company, it’s important to ensure that you tick all the boxes and include all details that both the employer and employee should follow.

 Generally speaking, employers should consider including the following components to every company policy.